TITLE 77: PUBLIC HEALTH

 3) New written standing orders.

-c) Upon receipt of the application from the System, the Director or his or her designee shall either approve the drug or equipment, approve the drug or equipment on a conditional basis, or disapprove the drug or equipment.
-The Director's or designee's decision shall be based on a review and evaluation of the documentation submitted under subsection (b); the application of technical and medical knowledge and expertise; consideration of relevant literature and published studies on the subject; and whether the drug or equipment has been reviewed or tested in the field.
-The Director may seek the recommendations of medical specialists or other professional consultants to determine whether to approve or disapprove the specific drug or drugs or equipment.
+c) Upon receipt of the application from the System, the Office of Preparedness and Response (OPR) Medical Director or Division Chief or his or her designee shall either approve the program or the medication or equipment, approve the program, medication or equipment on a conditional basis, or disapprove the program, medication or equipment.
+The OPR Medical Director or Division Chief or designee's decision shall be based on a review and evaluation of the documentation submitted under subsection (b); the application of technical and medical knowledge and expertise; consideration of relevant literature and published studies on the subject; and whether the program, medication or equipment has been reviewed or tested in the field.
+The OPR Medical Director or Division Chief may seek the recommendations of medical specialists or other professional consultants to determine whether to approve or disapprove the specific medication or medications or equipment.

-d) The Director or designee shall consider whether the drugs and equipment may be used safely and with proper education by the pre-hospital care provider and shall disapprove any drugs or equipment that he or she finds are generally unsafe or dangerous in the pre-hospital care setting.
+d) The OPR Medical Director or Division Chief or designee shall consider whether the medications and equipment may be used safely and with proper education by the pre-hospital care provider and shall disapprove any program, medications or equipment that he or she finds are generally unsafe or dangerous in the pre-hospital care setting.

-e) When a drug or equipment is approved on a conditional basis, the System shall submit to the Department, on a quarterly basis (January 1, April 1, July 1 and October 1) the following information:
+e) When a program, medication or equipment is approved on a conditional basis, the System shall submit to the Department, on a quarterly basis (January 1, April 1, July 1 and October 1) the following information:

 1) Indications for use;